Old world gnome wood carving

 • Draw a guideline for the nose and use our triangle-by triangle nose carving technique (video is provided further down on this page).

-Basswood with gnome carving guidelines1.
+Guidelines for carving a wooden gnome1.
 Front view of guidelines

 Separate the hat and feet/shoes of the gnome wood carving